timholy/Cartesian.jl/README.md

 ## A complete example: implementing `imfilter`

-With this, we have enough machinery to implement a simple multidimensional function `imfilter`, which computes the correlation (like a convolution) between an array `A` and a filtering kernel `kern`.
+With this, we have enough machinery to implement a simple multidimensional function `imfilter`, which computes the correlation (similar to a convolution) between an array `A` and a filtering kernel `kern`.
 We're going to require that `kernel` has odd-valued sizes along each dimension, say of size `2*w[d]+1`, and suppose that there is a function `padarray` that pads `A` with width `w[d]` along each edge in dimension `d`, using whatever boundary conditions the user